vuejs/vetur/docs/formatting.md

 A global switch `vetur.format.enable` toggles Vetur formatter on and off.
 This is useful if you want to let Prettier handle `*.vue` file formatting completely.

 - The benefits of using Prettier: CLI support, one single formatter.
-- The downsides: No Stylus support, can't use `js-beautify`, `prettyhtml` or TypeScript formatter, no options for indenting script/style blocks [yet](https://github.com/prettier/prettier/issues/3888).
+- The downsides: No Stylus support, can't use `js-beautify`, `prettyhtml` or TypeScript formatter.

 ### Vetur Formatter Config